-Hockenberry, M.J., & Ward, K. (2013).
+Hockenberry, M. J., & Ward, K. (2013).
 Study guide for Wong's essentials of pediatric nursing (9th ed.).
-St. Louis, MO: Mosby, Inc. ISBN: 9780323084444
+Mosby, Inc.

-VI.
+VII.
 POLICIES AND PROCEDURES

 - A. School of Nursing Policies and Procedures - 1.
-The current ORU AVSON Student Handbook contains a complete list of School of Nursing policies. - 2.
-Attendance - b.
+The current ORU AVSON Undergraduate (BSN) Student Handbook contains a complete list of School of Nursing policies. - 2.
+Attendance - a.
 Orientation to nursing classes occurs the day prior to the first official day of class for the university.
-Attendance is mandatory. - c.
-The last day for students to add nursing classes is the first Monday following the university's date for the beginning of classes. - d.
+Attendance is mandatory. - b.
+The last day for students to add nursing classes is the first Monday following the university's date for the beginning of classes. - c.
 Students are expected to punctually attend and be prepared for all lectures, exams, simulated laboratories, and clinical practicums.
 In the event of an absence students must be aware that the following will apply:

 Credit hours Number of Grade Deduction

 per class absences

 time not

 resulting in

 penalty

 3 3 2% - starting with 4 th absence

 2 2 3% - starting with 3 rd absence

 1 1 4% - starting with 2 nd absence

-Each additional absence will equate to a 1% deduction to the
+Each addition Each additional absence will equate to a 1% deduction to the

 overall course grade.